 How does the estimated tax impact feature work?

 The estimated tax impact feature is a way for you to see approximately how much in taxes you might owe or save from certain actions you take on Frec that may result in a stock sale.
-It takes your tax lot information (stock quantity and cost basis) and current market prices and runs a simulation of our direct indexing algorithm to see what would happen if you took this action.
+It takes your tax lot information (stock quantity and cost basis) and current market prices (or end of prior market day prices) and runs a single simulation of our direct indexing algorithm to see what would happen if you took this action.
 Keep in mind that this is an estimate, and not a guarantee of what your tax liability may actually look like in the future.

 For every result, you’ll either have an outcome of “Potential taxes owed” or “Potential taxes saved” depending on whether the stock sale incurs net gains (taxes owed) or losses (taxes saved).
 You can see a breakdown of short term and long term gains or losses and how these translate to taxes owed or saved based on respective tax rates (we set default tax rates, which you can update - see below).
 Keep in mind that these estimates are specific to the trades resulting from this action and do not account for other gains or losses you've incurred on or off Frec.